Dorr Rebellion: Hunt for Dorr

-King issued a warrant for his arrest with a reward of $5,000.
+King issued a warrant for Dorr's arrest with a reward of $5,000.
 Several clambake gatherings were held by women in support of him.
 The governors of Massachusetts and New York agreed to extradite Dorr if located, while the governors of Connecticut and New Hampshire refused, arguing that King was attempting to punish a political opponent.
-The latter governor, a democrat and Dorr ally, referred to King as an acting governor and even allowed Dorr to stay with him.
+The latter governor, a Democrat and Dorr ally, referred to King as an acting governor and even allowed Dorr to stay with him.
 Dorr moved relatively freely across New England, and at one point even returned briefly to Providence.

 In late November, Rhode Island voted on the Law and Order constitution, giving 7,024 votes in favor and only 51 votes against.
 The new document included a bill of rights, separation of powers, reapportionment based on population, and suffrage for blacks and all native-born adult males.
 Naturalized citizens were still required to meet the $134 property requirement to vote.
-Additionally, voters had to pay a poll tax of $1, which would go to support public schools in the state, and prohibited members of the Narragansett Indian Tribe from voting.
+However, Narragansett Indians were prohibited from voting.
+Voters had to pay a poll tax of $1, which would go to support public schools in the state.

-On October 31 1843, Dorr arrived in Providence and nonchalantly entered the City Hotel, requesting a room.
+On October 31, 1843, Dorr arrived in Providence and nonchalantly entered the City Hotel, requesting a room.
 When none were available, he crossed the street to the home of Simmons, editor of the sympathetic Republican Herald.
 He was promptly arrested in the street, taken into custody, and incarcerated in the state prison, where many of his followers were also being held.
-He was charged with treason under Algerine Law.
+He was charged with treason under the Algerine Law.

 Increased voting and liberation

-In the next Presidential election held after the Dorr Rebellion, the 1844, 12,296 votes were cast, a significant increase from the 8,621 cast in the 1840 election.
+In the 1844 United States presidential election (the next held after the Dorr Rebellion), 12,296 votes were cast, a significant increase from the 8,621 cast in the 1840 election.